jouellnyc/Cloud-Wifi-Visibility/cloud-wifi-visibility/README.md

 ![Loggly](loggly.png)

 What's important to keep in mind here is that you can see that there are various internal Source IP addresses -- they are all different --  those represent different devices on my local lan.
 Without this setup they would all be the external IP of the Wifi/Router as assigned by the ISP -- because that's what Surciata 'sees'.
-Now -- on rasberry pi A -- Suricata sees the traffic before it is NAT'ed -- so the internal IPs are preserved/sent to loggly, and then NAT'edL
+Now -- on rasberry pi A -- Suricata sees the traffic before it is NAT'ed -- so the internal IPs are preserved/sent to loggly, and then NAT'ed:

 ![NAT'ed Client](loggly2.png)